Request a Callback

 How much compensation could I claim for negligent eyelid surgery?

-The amount of compensation you could secure for an eyelid surgery claim depends upon the unique circumstances of your situation.
+This depends upon the unique circumstances of your situation.
 Compensation is determined by examining the severity of the injury, the circumstances in which it occurred and any financial losses you have incurred as a result of the botched procedure.

 Can I claim compensation for both physical and psychological damages related to eyelid surgery?

 When assessing a claim for compensation, consideration is given to both physical and psychological impacts caused by the negligent surgery.
 Physical damages are typically related to the adverse effects of the procedure, like scarring or ongoing discomfort.
 Psychological damages could include emotional trauma, anxiety or depression resulting from the physical damages or the experience of the procedure itself.
-We work closely with our clients to ensure all aspects of their ordeal are considered while claiming compensation.
+We work closely with our clients to make sure all aspects of their ordeal are considered while claiming compensation.

 How much does it cost to make an eyelid surgery claim?